- J.D.Stanford Law School1983

 Mr. Rochon's practice frequently involves advising clients about the pitfalls inherent in parallel governmental inquiries and private litigation.
 He often represents multinational companies in connection with potential or ongoing Securities and Exchange Commission (SEC) and/or Department of Justice (DOJ) investigations, particularly in FCPA matters.
 He also served as lead counsel to a former outside Director of Enron in connection with the coordinated shareholder actions related to Enron’s bankruptcy.
 His internal investigations work has included matters arising across the world, often involving coordinated inquiries concerning his clients' overseas operations in multiple countries.
 He has also led worldwide FCPA due diligence inquiries in connection with client acquisitions.

 Mr. Rochon has been lead counsel in more than 160 jury trials and has argued before appellate courts across the country.
 He frequently lectures on trial practice and internal investigations both to students and to practitioners.
-He is the Chair of the firm's White Collar practice group, and he has previously served the firm as Chair of the Litigation Department, as a member of the Executive Committee, as Chair of the Diversity Committee, and in other capacities.
+He has previously served the firm as Chair of the firm's White Collar practice group, Chair of the Litigation Department, as a member of the Executive Committee, as Chair of the Diversity Committee, and in other capacities.
+Mr. Rochon is currently a graduate student at St. John's College in Santa Fe, NM, working on a Master's Degree in the Liberal Arts, but continues as a Member of the firm.

 Mr. Rochon served on a nuclear submarine in the U.S. Navy from 1975 to 1977.